variousauthors/the-valley/NEXTSTEPS.md

        - wholeA is bad!
 It checks bit 7 so if the number is > 128 it will be set to zero.
        - [x] set incoming damage to min(player_hp, dmg)
- - [ ] Feature! add a frame after they kill the monster that and shows their HP/XP after winning... press A one more time to finish the fight
- - [ ] Feature! change the fight button to be "toward" and retreat to be "away" just to see
+ - [x] Feature! change the fight button to be "toward" and retreat to be "away" just to see
        - [x] implement it
-       - [ ] try it on the hardware
+       - [x] try it on the hardware
- - [ ] Feature!
-Game state that says "You Died"
- - [ ] Feature!
-Enemies give you gold and xp; when you die you lose your gold but keep your xp and just teleport back to the boat.
-OR maybe you teleport back to a cave with a shaman who revives you in exchange for gold or something
  - [x] Feature!
 Encounter screen!
 A window like DQ 1 for the GBC
        - pre-paint the window with the encounter UI and only draw the stuff you need on it when the encounter starts